Confused-APE/Confused-APE.github.io/_tabs/$whoami.md

 ## Venus Chhantel

 A continuous learner and researcher committed to staying ahead of evolving threats.
-Representing a T-shaped skill set, my knowledge spans various cybersecurity domains, but I bring expertise in analyzing malware threats.
+Representing a T-shaped skill set, my knowledge spans various cybersecurity domains, but I bring expertise in reversing and analyzing malware.

 ## Work Experiences